Overview of Singapore Business Entities

-The sole proprietor has unlimited liability and can be sued with his or her name.
-In the marketplace, a sole proprietorship is not considered as a separate legal entity.
+The sole proprietor has unlimited liability and can be sued with their name.
+A sole proprietorship is not considered a separate legal entity in the marketplace.

 The sole proprietorship is also not included in the list of the companies that benefit from the multitude of tax incentives.
 The Inland Revenue Authority of Singapore (IRAS) excludes sole proprietorship from the definition of companies.

-A sole proprietor must be at least 18 years of age and must be the resident in Singapore.
+A sole proprietor must be at least 18 years of age and must be a resident of Singapore.
 The proprietor must not be labeled as an undischarged bankrupt.

 It is not possible for the investors who reside overseas to apply for a sole proprietorship because the role needs a resident of Singapore.

 The tax policy of partnership is the same as the sole proprietorship.
-If the partner is an individual then the personal income tax rates will be applied.
-However, if the partner is a company then the corporate tax would be applied.
+The personal income tax rates will be applied if the partner is an individual.
+However, if the partner is a company, the corporate tax would be involved.

-There are at least two partners in a limited partnership but the company cannot have a maximum cap on the number of partners.
+There are at least two partners in a limited partnership, but the company cannot have a maximum cap on the number of limited partners.

 Out of these partners, at least one will be the general partner.
-The general partner will have unlimited liability and he will be personally responsible for all the debts and losses.
+The general partner will have unlimited liability, and he will be personally responsible for all the debts and losses.
 The other partners in a partnership are the limited partners.
 They are not personally liable for the debts and obligations.
 They will be only responsible for the agreed liability.

 Limited Liability Partnership

 Although the name Limited Liability Partnership is quite similar to the partnership and limited partnership, Limited Liability Partnership (LLP) has many distinctive features.
-It is more similar to the private limited company.
-The similarity between both entities is that the partners of an LLP are taxed at their income tax.
+It is more similar to a private limited company.
+The similarity between both entities is that the partners of an LLP are taxed at their personal income tax.
 Every partner in LLP has limited liability.